serverless/guide/source/dev/testing.md

 * What are the challenges in writing Integration tests?
 * How do we test end-to-end?

-#### Continous Integration/Development

-* How do I do continuous integration?
-* Example of a CI/CD workflow

 #### Tooling

 * What are some of the tooling that helps testing serverless apps?